Football FUndamentals camp - recap

 As the day comes to an end, the awards ceremony recognizes a winning team in each age group, and players receive a CFM Fundamentals trophy.

-The Carmine & Frank Mangini Foundation also honors ten outstanding campers with an iPad and new pair of cleats, thanks to one of our sponsors, P.C.Richard & Son.
+In honor of Coach Graham Martin (former Head Coach at Bulkeley High School), the Foundation also recognizes ten outstanding campers as MVPs for the day.
 These campers are recommended by their coaches for demonstrating key strengths throughout the day: effort, competitiveness, teamwork, and encouragement.